Joe Mixon Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- In his eight career matchups against them, Mixon has averaged 60.2 rushing yards per game versus the Steelers, 11.3 fewer than his over/under in Sunday's game.
+- Mixon has averaged 60.2 rushing yards per game in his eight career matchups against the Steelers, 11.3 fewer yards than his over/under in Sunday's game.

 - Mixon has had a rushing touchdown in one matchup against the Steelers, but did not have multiple TDs in that game.

-- Conceding 126.6 rushing yards per game, the Steelers have the 27th-ranked run defense in the NFL.
+- In terms of defending against the run, the Steelers are 27th in the league, conceding 126.6 yards per game.

-- Mixon and the Bengals will face off against the NFL's sixth-ranked defense in terms of rushing touchdowns allowed (eight).
+- The Steelers have conceded eight rushing touchdowns, sixth in the NFL.

 Recent Performances